 Whatever season it is, Nallamala forest is always green and fun to drive.
 Also the land is fertile and there are various crops all around.
 Watch out for street vendors and remember to bargain.

 8) Waterfalls anyone?

-On way back, after consuming delicious food of Jowar Roti and Country Chicken in Mallapur, you don’t wanna drive home with sleepy eyes.
-Instead take road less traveled and head to this waterfalls for eye-feast.
-Its around 8 km from the village center and watch for sign board to take turn onto mud road.
+On the way back, after consuming the delicious food of Jowar Roti and Country Chicken in Mallapur, you don’t wanna drive home with sleepy eyes.
+Instead, take a road less traveled and head to these waterfalls for eye-feast.
+It’s around 8 km from the village center and watch for the signboard to take a turn onto mud road.
 Don’t worry road is not really bad.